Last updated on 1/21/2021

-Coronavirus (COVID-19) has the potential to impact millions of people and requires swift collective action, and accurate, timely, and science-based information.
-We also know that LGBTQ+ people, and those community centers, health care workers, social groups, and others who work closely with LGBTQ+ communities may have specific questions and needs during this time.
+Coronavirus (COVID-19) has impacted millions of people and requires swift collective action, and accurate, timely, and science-based information.
+We also know that LGBTQ+ people, and those community centers, health care workers, social groups, and others who work closely with LGBTQ+ communities have specific questions and needs during this time.
 To help you navigate the constantly changing flow of information, we have compiled resources for you below, and will update as often as possible.

 If you have additional questions, concerns, or would like to recommend resources for this page, please email awallner@health-access.org.